You are here because Festivus 2018 is approaching, and will be upon us faster than you think. Oh, joyous day!

-Festivus is a holiday contrived by Frank Costanza that serves as an alternative to participating in the commercialism of the Christmas season, it is celebrated on December 23.
+Festivus is a holiday made up by Frank Costanza that serves as an alternative to participating in the commercialism of the Christmas season, it is celebrated on December 23.

 Originally a family tradition of Seinfeld writer Dan O’Keefe, the holiday became popularized after it was the focus of the 1997 episode, The Strike.

-The celebration includes the Festivus dinner, an aluminum Festivus pole (in lieu of a tree), the Airing of Grievances, the Feats of Strength, and recognition of Festivus miracles.
+The celebration includes the Festivus dinner, an aluminum Festivus pole (in lieu of a tree), the Airing of Grievances, the Feats of Strength, and of course, recognition of Festivus miracles.

 The main story, however, centers around Kramer returning back to work at H&H Bagels after 12 years on strike, as well as his discovery of Frank’s made-up holiday, Festivus.

 Kramer becomes interested in resurrecting the holiday when Frank Costanza tells him how he created Festivus as an alternative to Christmas.